5 Best FREE Parental Control Apps in 2023 | PC, iOS & Android

 After several years of using different premium parental control apps, I wanted to see if I could save money and get similar features with free apps.
 It didn’t take that long before I had a definitive answer – most of the free parental control apps aren’t worth the time it takes to install and set up.

 However, after testing over 30 free parental control apps, I did find 5 that I was able to use for my kids.
 Of all them, Qustodio was the best.
-It has comprehensive features, such as a web filter with over 40 categories, multiple screen time management tools, real-time and geo-tracking.
-I was able to access the data from anywhere through the secure cloud-based dashboard.
+Obviously, the free version isn’t as powerful as the premium option.
+However, it includes a comprehensive web filter and screen time management tools.

-- Qustodio: Excellent monitoring tools, comprehensive web filters, real-time geo-tracking, screen time management tools, and more.
+- Qustodio: Excellent monitoring tools, comprehensive web filters, real-time geo-tracking, and screen time management tools.

-- Norton Family: Customizable web filter, basic screen time tools, but geo-tracking is only available in specific countries.
+- Mobicip: Customizable web filter, basic screen time tools, but doesn’t work with most socila media networks.

 - KidLogger: Monitors your child’s call log and can limit time spent on any app but doesn’t have a web filter.

 - FamilyKeeper: Real-time notification and geo-tracking but not time limits or app blocking.

 1. Qustodio: Best Free Parental Control App for its Multiple Screen Time Tools, Comprehensive Web Filters & Real-Time Reporting